jasperblues/spring-kotlin/README.md

 [![Build status](https://travis-ci.org/sdeleuze/spring-kotlin.svg?branch=master)](https://travis-ci.org/sdeleuze/spring-kotlin)

 `spring-kotlin` is a repository that contains Kotlin extensions, documentation, and any helpful assets that can help to build Spring + Kotlin applications.
 This project has been created after [this discussion](https://github.com/spring-projects/spring-boot/issues/5537) on Spring Boot issue tracker.

+Notice that Spring Framework 5 will provide Kotlin extensions and support builtin, you can use [this link|https://jira.spring.io/issues/?filter=15463] to see Spring Framework Kotlin related JIRA issues.

 You will find  more information about using Spring Boot + Kotlin in these 2 blog posts:
  - [Developing Spring Boot applications with Kotlin](https://spring.io/blog/2016/02/15/developing-spring-boot-applications-with-kotlin)